Disclaimer

 Before diving into specific resources, let's familiarize ourselves with the workhorses of real-time system monitoring on the command line.
 These tools provide a dynamic overview of the system's current state.

-The Classic Task Manager
+top The Classic Task Manager

-command provides a dynamic, real-time view of a running system.
+The top command provides a dynamic, real-time view of a running system.
 It displays system summary information as well as a list of tasks currently being managed by the kernel.
 Its output refreshes periodically (typically every 3 seconds), allowing you to observe changes as they happen.

-Understanding the top
+Understanding the top Output:

 The output is divided into two main parts: the summary area (top few lines) and the task area (the list of processes).